Raymond woman battles brain cancer for the second time

 PORTLAND, Maine (NEWS CENTER Maine) -- Cancer that affects the brain isn't as common as other forms and often doesn't get the attention, or funding for research it needs.
 That's why the Bob Burns Memorial 5K was started.

-"Part way through the MRI they came in and gave me the die and I knew right then that they saw something," said Heath.
+"Part way through the MRI they came in and gave me the dye and I knew right then that they saw something," said Heath.

 She had surgery to remove the tumor two weeks later, but another tumor formed in November of 2017.